ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 This one is quite useful because I can just describe what I need (e.g., "can you draw a chip?") and it will be exported immediately.
 Claude is also quite good in workflow-related tasks such as creating a canvas, exporting to PNG/GIF, or creating a spritesheet.
-It's actually very cool, I can just say "create a lightbulb and an 8-cycle animation of it turning on."
+It's actually very cool; I can just say "create a lightbulb and an 8-cycle animation of it turning on."
 Again, it's pretty good at these basic time-saving activities.

 > I am not really sure if Claude's drawing limitations is due to its harness.